fasttime/JScrewIt/Features.md

 ### `HISTORY`
 Existence of the global object property history having the string representation "\[object History\]"

-_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser._
+_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser.
+This feature is not available inside web workers._
 <a name="HTMLDOCUMENT"></a>
 ### `HTMLDOCUMENT`
 Existence of the global object property document having the string representation "\[object HTMLDocument\]".
-This feature is not available inside web workers.

-_Available in Firefox, Chrome, Internet Explorer 11, Safari, Opera, Microsoft Edge and Android Browser._
+_Available in Firefox, Chrome, Internet Explorer 11, Safari, Opera, Microsoft Edge and Android Browser.
+This feature is not available inside web workers._
 <a name="IE10"></a>
 ### `IE10`
 Features available in Internet Explorer 10 or later.